-“Okie From Muskogee” was hardly country music’s first foray into the political spectrum (even ol’ Hank went there).
+"Okie From Muskogee" was hardly country music's first foray into the political spectrum.
 But it was the most visible, particularly because it came about at a time when country music was exploding in popularity.
-The song is often still wrongly referenced as an example of a music genre’s inherent ties to political factions, country or otherwise.
+The song is often still wrongly referenced as an example of a music genre's inherent ties to political factions, country or otherwise.

 But if anything, the song merely reinforced the fierce individuality of country music.
-Ironically, the Dixie Chicks echoed a similar individuality with their controversial statements in 2003, essentially flipping the conversation that surrounded “Okie” on its head.
+Sure others have also been under fire, including the Dixie Chicks.
+They echoed a similar individuality with their controversial statements in 2003, essentially flipping the conversation that surrounded "Okie" on its head.
 Their hit song at the time also happened to be about a soldier who dies in Vietnam.

 The Chicks' outspokenness was made of the same stuff that spurred Haggard's.
 And it's hard to imagine the backlash against them had country music not been so (rightly or wrongly) associated with pro-war patriotism after tunes like "Okie From Muskogee."
 It's important to note that in that same Billboard interview, Haggard stood up for the Chicks, saying, "These girls were against war, and only in today's times would we have enough nerve to jump on somebody like that."

 But the song did forever tie country music into a sense of patriotism.
 America had a bit of a crisis of conscience when it realized how poorly soldiers were treated upon their return.
 Country music became the genre that honored and documented the struggles of soldiers.
-Just like Haggard honored and documented the struggles of the blue-collar man.
+Just like Haggard came from a wonderful place in his attempt to honor and document the struggles of the blue-collar man.